Hide Content on Windows 98SE

 This brief tutorial on hiding content applies to Windows 95, 98, and 98SE.
-Although this method may be old hat or even irrelevant, I have found it useful on a number of occasions, and therefore found it worthwhile to include here for the sake of prosperity.
+Although this method may be old hat or even irrelevant to the more experienced Windows users, I have found it useful on a number of occasions, and therefore think it’s worthwhile to share here at Perishable Press for future reference.

 The method is actually quite simple.
-Open a DOS window and navigate1 to a directory in which you wish to create the hidden folder, and then carefully follow these steps:
+Open a DOS window and navigate to a directory in which you wish to create the hidden folder, and then carefully follow these steps:

 - At the DOS prompt, type “

 255using the numeric keypad.
 This should cause the cursor to advance one space, as if you had pressed the space bar.